rte-france/Grid2Op/docs/modeled_elements.rst

 gen_to_sub_pos                vect, int     Internal, see :ref:`create-backend-module`
 gen_pos_topo_vect             vect, int     Internal, see :ref:`create-backend-module`
 \* gen_type                   vect, string  Type of generator, among "nuclear", "hydro", "solar", "wind" or "thermal"
+\* gen_renewable              vect, bool    Is the generator "renewable"
 \* gen_pmin                   vect, float   Minimum production physically possible for each generator, in MW
 \* gen_pmax                   vect, float   Maximum production physically possible for each generator, in MW
 \* gen_redispatchable         vect, bool    For each generator, indicates if it can be "dispatched" see the subsection about the action for more information on dispatch